An Overview Of Chronic Loneliness

 A Closer Look At Chronic Loneliness

 Contrary to popular belief, there is a very clear distinction between loneliness and being alone.
-As Curejoy affirms, loneliness is deeper than simply feeling alienated from other people.
+Loneliness is deeper than simply feeling alienated from other people.
 Being alone involves being without human company, but in most cases, loneliness goes deeper than one's surroundings.
-It is quite possible for someone to be in a room full of happy, cheerful people and still feel lonely.
+Someone can be in a room full of happy, cheerful people and still feel lonely.

 Chronic loneliness is, furthermore, linked to negative internal struggles, such as low self-esteem, embarrassment, and insufficiency.
 Individuals who experience chronic loneliness struggle with developing healthy relationships, connecting with other people, and thriving in situations that involve social interactions.
 Certain individuals may even isolate themselves intentionally out of fear, which only serves to worsen the already serious affliction of chronic loneliness.